Copyright law of the Philippines: Limitations

 The provisions under this shall not be interpreted in a way that exploit the works and does not harm the interest of the right holder.

-The Intellectual Property Code of the Philippines does not have a freedom of panorama provision, concerning the right to photograph artistic works in public spaces and use the resulting images for any purposes without the need to secure permission from the authors of the said works.

 Fair use

 A fair use, in its most general sense, is the act of copying of copyrighted materials done for purposes such as commenting, criticizing, or parodying a copyrighted work without the permission from the copyright owner.
 It is used as a defense under copyright infringement.

 Factors in determining fair use

 Under fair use, the use of a copyrighted work for purposes of criticizing, commenting, news reporting, teaching, creating researches, and other similar purposes is not an infringement of copyright.
 In determining whether the use made is under fair use, the following factors should be considered: